FlovinTue/clangd-workspace-file-symbols/README.md

 ## Features

-This extension allows you to add your workspace files as symbols to the `Go To Symbols In Workspace` command results.
-This allows for a more holistic search experience, resembling that of ReSharper's/Jetbrains `Search Everywhere`.
+Allows you to add your workspace files as symbols to the `Go To Symbols In Workspace` command results.
+This makes for a more holistic search experience, resembling that of ReSharper's/Jetbrains `Search Everywhere`.

 ## Requirements

-This extension requires the clangd extension to be installed and active to function
+Requires the clangd extension to be installed and active to function

 ## Extension Settings